americocunhajr/CRFlowLib/README.md

 ## Documentation

-**CRFlowLib** routines are commented in order to explain their functionality to the final user.
-Each routine has a short description about its purpose, and a list of inputs and/or outputs.
+**CRFlowLib** routines are commented to explain their functionality to the final user.
+Each routine has a short description of its purpose and a list of inputs and/or outputs.

 ## Software History